intersel/Blapy/README.md

 The ones who gave up with AngularJS and other javascript frameworks to build web app... like me ;-)

-# Why should I use that?!
+# Why would I use that?!
 The concept of a web application getting data through REST Api with a client application that is doing the job of connecting the whole to build an application is quite a difficult job with a steep learning curve...
 Whereas PHP websites built on a standard CMS are easier to handle...
 The standard CMS does the page generation job quite naturally for years...
 Except that we reload pages when clicking a link... or we need to do ajax calls to dynamically update part of the pages...